oxremy/EyeLube/.notes/project_overview.md

         - **Adjustable Settings**: Fade duration and opacity level, which may be configurable by the user.

 #### **c.
 System Interaction Layer**
-- **System Event Listener**: A background service that listens for user input (e.g., clicks or keyboard shortcuts) and reacts accordingly.
+- **System Event Listener**: A background service that listens for user input and reacts accordingly.
-    - **Keyboard Shortcut Listener**: Listens for a specific shortcut (if defined) and triggers the fade action.
     - **Overlay Management**: A system-wide event listener that activates/deactivates the overlay (fading effect) and ensures it runs smoothly without conflicting with other apps.

 #### **d.
 Preferences Management**